Each Thoughtexchange you create can include one open-ended question.

 Tools that can help:

 We’ve built in a number of features that can help maximize the value you get out of your data.
-Use Participant Groups, Survey Questions, and Themes to help you hear what your participants are trying to tell you.
+Use Participation Groups, Survey Questions, and Themes to help you hear what your participants are trying to tell you.

 Asking your participants to share and rate ideas in smaller groups based on their connection to your organization is a great way to learn more about the best follow-up questions to ask each group.

-Asking a few questions about who your participants are can provide some similar insights to Participant Groups.
+Asking a few questions about who your participants are can provide some similar insights to Participation Groups.
 However, these questions don’t split participants into separate groups.
 This provides the added benefit of allowing participants to see and rate thoughts shared by people with more diverse perspectives, encouraging them to think about topics differently.

 Asking a really broad open-ended question can seem intimidating as you think about how to sort through all the responses you generate.
 The Theme tool in the Discover Dashboard is here to help.
 Organize thoughts based on similar ideas, how easy or difficult they are to pursue, the time-frame for implementing them, or however else will help guide your thinking.